sgopalan98/LogStatsGenerator/README.md

 1. Clone [LogFileGenerator](https://github.com/0x1DOCD00D/LogFileGenerator) and run the sbt tasks.
 ```
-sbt tests run
+sbt test run
 ```
 2. Clone this repository
 3. Define the predefined intervals in the configuration in the repository with values from the log file generated.
+(Or use the sample log provided in resources/LogFileGenerator.2021-10-15.log, for which the intervals are predefined in resources/application.conf)
 4. Generate the fat jar file using SBT on shell / cmd

 ```